3.1 Eligibility criteria are reviewed annually.

 4.11 If a student is eligible for more than one scholarship/bursary, s/he will be awarded the one which will be the most financially beneficial across the full course duration.

-4.12 Students who are eligible for the Brunel - Beaconhouse Academic Excellence scholarship cannot be awarded any other scholarship, including the Regional International scholarship or a Brunel International scholarship.
+4.12 Students who are eligible for the Brunel Beaconhouse Academic Excellence scholarship cannot be awarded any other scholarship or discount, including any College scholarship or International scholarship.

 4.13 Scholarship awardees who have already paid the full course fees will receive a refund once they have met all conditions of their offer and enrolled onto their main course in person.